cloudblog004/fantasticfoodies/content/en/posts/1884-step-by-step-guide-to-prepare-super-quick-homemade-hot-chicken-salad.md

 ##### Steps to make Hot Chicken Salad:

-1. Mix all ingredients together except Potato chips &amp; cheese.
+1. Mix all ingredients together except Potato chips & cheese.
 1. Put dish in refrigerator overnight, before cooking top with
 1. Top with cheese, crushed potato chips,Bake at 375 for 15 to 20 min.
 1. Ready to serve and ENJOY!